Hosted by Pam Harper and Scott Harper | Originally published on Growth Igniters Radio with Pam Harper and Scott Harper®

 Pam Harper: How companies can be reconfigured in so many new ways to create value for customers, investors, and all of the many stakeholders that companies touch these days.

 Scott Harper: Yeah, it’s a really kaleidoscope.
 Of course, there are all the forms that M&A can take.
 Then there are all the flavors of joint ventures, alliances, and other partnering, not to mention the various kinds of company restructuring that reordering that can go on.
 Running a business can be tough, but rewarding in the long run.
 Having said this, everyone needs a bit of help sometimes.
 This doesn’t mean that you are incapable of fulfilling your goals.
 It’s just things can be done more effectively when you get a helping hand.
-This is why another solution such as the investment in project management software can be beneficial to the growth and future of any business, as this is the main goal for all business owners.
 Anything else comes at a bonus.
 There are so many variations and choices that it’s almost mind boggling.

 Pam Harper: That’s right.
 The trick, of course, is to do this so that the interests of all the stakeholders are served to the greatest extent possible.